DarkBlue-Ice/DarkBlue-Ice-for-gnome-terminal/README.md

 ## DarkBlue Ice for gnome terminal
 ![image1](images/example.png)

-### A Beautiful theme for gnome terminal with Dark blue and ice colors distributed in a harmonic way.
+### A Beautiful theme for gnome terminal with dark blue and ice colors distributed in a harmonic way.

 ---